felixlopz/hubrise-test-task/content/apps/zelty/en/map-ref-codes.md

 ---

-## Receiving Orders

-Once HubRise is connected to Zelty no further steps are needed.
-Your Zelty EPOS will receive automatically all orders sent to HubRise by other apps.

-Once you receive a new order in your EPOS, a notification will appear and the order will be available in the order list.

-To view the order list:

-- Navigate to **Tableau de bord** (Dashboard.)
-- Click on **Statistiques** (Statistics).
-- Select the **Tickets** tab (Ticket).

-## Setting Service Types
+## Service Types

-Each service type you provide (delivery, collection, eat-in) might need to be associated with the correct Zelty EPOS code on other apps connected to HuBRise.
+Each service type you provide (delivery, collection, eat-in) might need to be associated with the correct Zelty EPOS ref code on other apps connected to HuBRise.
 The exact values of these codes depend on the particular setup of the restaurant.
 You will need ask Zelty for it.

 [comment]: # 'Waiting on feedback from Zelty on this'

-## Setting Payment Methods
+## Payment Methods

 Your Zelty EPOS offers various payment methods, including cash and online payment as well as client account.
 It might be necessary to specify the corresponding payment method code for each payment method allowed in the system to connect via HubRise.